-- Found out about the range of local maternity services available to women; and some local and national data relating to childbirth - Prepared some questions in order to talk to a pregnant woman about her choices for antenatal care and the birth of her child - Please look at the NHS Choices website, it has a wealth of information for patients from everything from conception to childrearing.
-Please take a closer look at the antenatal care area. - For a short account on the current situation regarding teenage pregnancy see Polly Toynbee's account The drop in teenage pregnancies is the success story of our time. - There are thousands (at least) of blogs written by women (and a few men) detailing infertility, fertility treatment, pregnancy, childbirth and parenting.
-Some are of questionable quality. - The Health Talk online site has a number of interviews with parents a number of them focus on choices around how and where to give birth Thinking about where and how to give birth
+- Found out about the range of local maternity services available to women; and some local and national data relating to childbirth; - Prepared some questions in order to talk to a pregnant woman about her choices for antenatal care and the birth of her child: - Please look at the antenatal care section on the NHS Choices website, it has a wealth of information for patients from everything from conception to childrearing; - For a short account on the current situation regarding teenage pregnancy see Polly Toynbee's account The drop in teenage pregnancies is the success story of our time; - There are thousands (at least) of blogs written by women (and a few men) detailing infertility, fertility treatment, pregnancy, childbirth and parenting.
+Some are of questionable quality; - The Health Talk online site has a number of interviews with parents a number of them focus on choices around how and where to give birth Thinking about where and how to give birth.